 That’s when patches are made available to help solve those problems.

 Other updates include improving the layout or design of the interface.

 So, you can interact and find your information far quicker than before.

-There is so many features that can be added and these programs are being updated all the time.
+There are so many features that can be added and these programs are being updated all the time.

 While researching and using your software you may become stuck as to how to perform some action.
 All of the top genealogy programs offer their users help and support, and it is important to consider this when purchasing a software package.

 Plenty of help is available!

 You do not want to spend hours researching for help online if there is no support available to you.

 There are YouTube channels created by software companies containing video tutorials for their users.

 Or, you can find help through the guides or PDF downloads that are made available on the company’s website.